sinclairzx81/typebox/readme.md

 ## Syntax Types

-TypeBox has support for parsing TypeScript syntax at runtime as well as statically in the type system.
-This feature offers a syntactical frontend to the TypeBox type builder.
+TypeBox includes support for parsing TypeScript annotation syntax into TypeBox schematics.
+This feature is designed as a syntactical frontend to the TypeBox API and makes use of advanced symmetric runtime and static type-level parsing.

 Syntax types are available via optional import.